hectormorenosoftware/react-nodejs-nosql-example/README.md

 userName: JosePascal
 password: testing

-Remember that in the folder "nosqldatabase" in the file administrators_dev.json or administrators_prod.json you can find username and password for you to log in.
+Remember that in the folder "nosqldatabase" in the file administrators_dev.json or administrators_prod.json you can find a username and password for you to log in.

 To deploy into the internet without using AWS to have full control of your data use a tunnel through ngrok. https://ngrok.com/